Skip to content

 Start point

-Park up at Cragend Quarry car park which is accessed via the Carriage Drive.
+Park up at Blackburn car park which is accessed via the Carriage Drive.

-Walk straight ahead, where you see Blackburn Dam on the right.
-This path bears left on the a barked chipped path.
+Walk straight ahead.
+You will see Blackburn Dam on the right.
+This path bears left on to a bark-chipped path.
 From here you'll get a sense of just how big Blackburn Lake was until it burst its banks.
-You'll soon seen the boathouse ahead of once more.
-Walk down the grass bank, back to the Carriage Drive.
+You'll soon see the boathouse ahead.
+Walk down the grass bank, towards the tarmacked Carriage Drive.

-You've completed the Blackburn loop, cross back across the Carriage Drive and walk on to the same path to take you back to Cragend Quarry.
+Cross the Carriage Drive and walk on to the path ahead sign-posted for Cragend Quarry.

-After a fairly long stretch between rhododendron, trees and bracken, you'll come back to the junction.
+After a fairly long stretch between rhododendrons, trees and bracken, you'll come to a junction.
 From here, go right, following signs for 'Viewpoint' and 'Lakes'.
 (This next part of the walk is reasonably challenging with a steep incline and uneven path.
-If you would prefer not to do this section your can turn left which takes you back to Cragend Quarry.)
+If you would prefer not to do this section your can turn left which takes you straight to Cragend Quarry.)

 Walk up the steep incline.
-This path soon levels out and bears left where you'll be greeted by the welcoming sight of a bench overlooking the Northumberland hills.
+This path soon levels out and bears left where you'll be greeted by the welcoming sight of a bench overlooking the Northumberland countryside.

-When you're ready to start walking again, follow the rugged path downhill which takes you between some trees and passed a huge boulder.
-At the next arrowed sign, go left following the direction for the Shepherd's Hut.
+When you're ready to start walking again, follow the rugged path downhill which takes you between some trees and past a huge boulder.
+At the next arrowed sign, go left following the sign for the Shepherd's Hut.

 Follow the winding path downhill.
 The Shepherd's Hut will come into view on the right.
 Keep following the track.
 At the next post, bear left and following the winding path between the trees.

-And finally, at the next sign go left back towards Cragend car park.
+At the next sign go left towards Cragend car park.

 End point